apache/arrow-cookbook/cpp/source/flight.rst

 ========================================

-If you are using the gRPC backend, you can add other gRPC endpoints to the flight server.
+If you are using the gRPC backend, you can add other gRPC endpoints to the Flight server.
 While Flight clients won't recognize these endpoints, general gRPC clients will be able to.

 .. note::